Pank3/car-o/README.md

         - Name : Pankaj Deb
         - Email : pankaj@gmail.com
         - Password : Pass123

+   ## Installation Of CarO:
+         Download the "CarO_demo_application.apk" from this repository and install it in an Android Device.
+         Note : This is not Build for other devices(Eg : IOS)

     ## Process
     - Install our application in a device and **login as Passenger** with the above mentioned **Passenger Ids**.